My father was dying.

 Whether it’s a direct message a la “trained monkey’s” or more subtle like the whole family secretly feeding your casserole to the dog, take a deep breath, and remember, feedback is a gift if you dare to receive and unwrap.

-May all your feedback come to you from a place of love and may you have the strength and courage to find the lesson before the bricks start flying.
+May all your feedback come to you from a place of love and generosity and may you have the strength and courage to find the lesson before the bricks start flying.

 P.S.
 Is there one particularly eye-opening piece of feedback you have received that helped you course correct?
 We'd love to hear about it.
 Share it in the comments below.